About

-The principal activity of the Japanese Studies Centre is to conduct and facilitate research on Japan.
+The Japanese Studies Centre is an endowed building that showcases Monash's Japanese Studies engagement with the community, teaching and research.
 Activities of the Japanese Studies Centre include:

 The Japanese Studies Centre is proud of its association with Jim Breen’s WWWJDIC, one of the first and most complete online Japanese dictionaries, operated by the Electronic Dictionary Research and Development Group (EDRDG) and associated with the JMdict/EDICT and KANJIDIC projects.
 Jim, who is a former member of Monash’s IT Faculty, and a researcher in Japanese-related computational linguistics, has been a Board member and Treasurer of the Centre for many years.